MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration.md

 # Get-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration

 ## SYNOPSIS
-Get the cross-tenant access policy template with inbound and outbound partner configuration settings for a multitenant organization.
+Defines an optional cross-tenant access policy template with inbound and outbound partner configuration settings for a multi-tenant organization.

 ## SYNTAX